AlxisHenry/epigrades/README.md

 $ pnpm start
 ```

+The web application is now running on `http://localhost:3000`.

 ### Configure the puppeteer bot

 The puppeteer bot is used to scrap the grades from the intranet.
 You can use it to scrap your grades and then use the web application to see your statistics.